Can Death be seen on the hand? Can Death be predicted? Do we know when the end is near?

 People will persist in wanting to know – what are the signs that show accidents?
-Deep and dark horizontal bars or dots or stars on the hand, more so on the Lifeline, Mercury line, or Headline are to be noted as danger points, but only if they are as deep or deeper than the line itself.
+Deep and dark horizontal bars or dark dots or stars on the hand, more so on the Lifeline, Mercury line, or Headline are to be noted as danger points, but only if they are as deep or deeper than the line itself.
 These signs usually jump out at you from the hand, so remarkable do they seem because of their colour and strength.

 The signs can disappear and the event may never take place.

-It becomes difficult to decide whether such signs are an indication of physical or mental trauma (in one case it was the case of a head tumor which was finally cured and the person is living a normal life today), and that is a reason to never explain what they mean.
-Simply because you cannot know.
+It becomes difficult to decide whether such signs are an indication of physical or mental trauma (in one case it was the case of a head tumor which was finally cured and the person is living a normal life today), and that is why it's best not to explain what they mean.
+Simply because you cannot know for sure.
 No hand reader can ever be sure, not until after the event.
 And even if such a sign is seen to have been confirmed as accurate (after the event) it does not mean that a similar sign on another hand will mean the same thing.